Sectorial descent for wrapped Fukaya categories: Stopping and the A 2 sector

 Here, we will be interested in products $A_2 \times Q$, for a Liouville sector $Q$ with symplectic boundary $P$.
 By applying Lemma \ref{makelinear} to $A_2$ and $Q$, we may ensure that this product $Q\times A_2$ is a Liouville sector-with-corners (see Remark \ref{productofwithcorners}).
 In fact for $A_2$, rather than abstractly applying Lemma \ref{makelinear}, we will simply use the Liouville vector field illustrated on the left of Figure \ref{figurea2deformation}.
 The symplectic faces of this product are $Q\sqcup Q\sqcup Q$ (with a natural cyclic order) and $A_2\times P$.

 Given a Liouville sector $X$ with symplectic boundary $F$, along with a sector embedding $Q\hookrightarrow F$, we may use Construction \ref{glueandsplit} to form $X \#_Q (Q \times A_2)$ (implicitly we are passing $Q \times A_2$ or $(X,F)$ through the first or second bullet point of Construction \ref{cornerdescription} respectively in order for the result can be fed into the second respectively third input of Construction \ref{glueandsplit}).
 As there are three $Q$ faces of $Q \times A_2$, we may glue up to three such (sectors associated to the) pairs $(X,F)$ into $Q \times A_2$ in this way.
-We will be particularly interested in the following gluing of two such pairs: